E-Learning >> Technical Support

 Make sure your computer :

 - meets the software/hardware requirements

 If your computer meets all requirements and your instructor has not been able to solve your technical support issues, submit a support request.
 You will receive a response within 24 hours on class days.

 Many technical problems have to do with the student's particular Internet Service Provider (ISP) or with his/her own hardware or software.
 In most cases, students will have to contact their ISP for technical support.

 NOTE:Athens Technical College cannot resolve problems with your own hardware, software, or Internet service.

 If you experience major technical difficulties with your computer, you may come to campus and use the computers in the library to complete your coursework.

 Some online/hybrid courses use books that require an "Access Key."
 This Access Key is ONLY available with new books, or purchased directly from the publisher.
 It is your responsibility to check with the instructor of your online course to determine if the course will require an Access Key.
 Please do this before you purchase your books for online/hybrid classes.

-Online students are welcome to use the H Building computer lab and the computers in the libraries on the Athens and Elbert County campuses at any time.
-The libraries on both campuses are open during regular school hours.
+Online,hybrid, or web-enhanced students are welcome to use the computers in the libraries on the Athens and Elbert, Greene, and Walton County campuses at any time.
+The libraries on all campuses are open during regular school hours.

 Tips for Communicating Online